medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/patient-deduplication.md

 Before we get started, let's define some terminology.

-In this guide, we will call the output of your deduplication pipeline the **target system**.
-Each input system that contributes patient data will be called a **source system.**
+In this guide, we will call each input system that contributes patient data a **source system.** The output of your deduplication pipeline will be called the **target system**.

 Most pipelines make a copy of each patient record from the source system into the target system.
 We will call these copies **source records.** The final, combined patient record will be called the **master record**.